UrbsLab/STREAMLINE/README.md

 ***
 ## What level of computing skill is required for use?
 STREAMLINE offers a variety of use options making it accessible to those with little or no coding experience as well as the seasoned programmer/data scientist.
 While there is currently no graphical user interface (GUI), the most naïve user need only know how to navigate their PC file system, specify folder/file paths, un-zip a folder, and have or set up a google drive account.
-Those with a very basic knowledge of python and computer environments can apply STEAMLINE within the included jupyter notebook, and those with a bit more experience can run it serially by command line or in parallel on a computing cluster.
+Those with a very basic knowledge of python and computer environments can apply STEAMLINE within the included jupyter notebook, and those with a bit more experience can run it serially by command line or in parallel on an LSF compatible computing cluster.
 Notably, the easier routes for using STEAMLINE are more computationally limited.
 Analyses using larger datasets, or a larger number of ML modeling algorithms turned on are best completed via command line (in parallel).

 ***
 ## What can it be used for?